Alternator Selection Criteria

 Now, let's look at the graph provided by Delco for its CS series alternators.
 As mentioned before, this graph depicts amperage vs alternator shaft rpm and not engine rpm.
 For our cars, multiply the engine rpm by 2.8 and use that number on the X-Axis of the below graph.

 Looking at the above graph and taking the the 2.8-1 multiplication factor into account, we can see that a properly working 120 amp alternator should be putting out approximately 75 amps as stated prior.
 This means that the battery will supply additional required amperage as it was designed to do if the requirement is above 75 amps at idle.
-Remember that the 91 amps calculated above would be in a case where we are stopped at idle with the headlights on bright, foot on the brakes, and the wipers running on high with the factory radio cranked up.
-Look at the graph and notice how fast the amperage increases as one increases the rpm driving away.
-By the time the engine reaches 1000 rpm we have made up the deficit.
+This should be adequate, and if your car is pulling a bit more than that, the battery will fill the gap.

-If you are in the habit of standing still under the above conditions for extended periods of time, then you are a candidate for a higher output alternator as the factory unit is going to be working hard to replace the power pulled from the battery when you do drive off.
-If you are more typical and the above scenario only occurs at stop signs during rainstorms, then not enough time elapses to cause a potential problem.
+If you are in the habit of standing still for extended periods of time with a good sound system cranked up, then you may well be a candidate for a higher output alternator as the factory unit is going to be working hard to replace the power pulled from the battery when you do drive off.
+Your voltage reading will tell you if the alternator is struggling by reporting lower than normal voltages.
+If you are more typical and the above scenario only occurs at stop signs during rainstorms at night with the sound cranked up, then not enough time elapses to cause a potential problem.

 If you are running an original alternator, or one with a lot of years and/or miles on it, it is probably not meeting the original specs and if you are running a lot of additional equipment, it would probably be a good idea to look at an unit with more potential output when a replacement is made.